 The phrase comes from the French language, hence the fanciness, and means "placing the stage".
 In film analysis, it refers to everything and anything in front of the camera.

 When properly used, mise en scène helps elevate the film from a series of moving images to an art form.
-Many different elements come into play to make this happen, such as, setting, lighting, actors, décor, makeup and so I could go on.
+Many different elements come into play to make this happen, such as setting, lighting, actors, décor, makeup and so on.

 Every motion picture will use mise en scène differently.

 Mise en scène can be a complex idea to wrap your head around.
 To have it just a bit more "wrappable", we'll break down the mise en scène concepts in details and provide examples, as we go along.

 Ohh, and just for the record, it’s pronounced meez-on-senn.

 Whether the audience realises it or not, numerous elements help guide the audience's attention.